'Salem's Lot: Illustrated edition

 In 2005, Centipede Press released a deluxe limited edition of 'Salem's Lot with black and white photographs by Jerry Uelsmann and the two short stories "Jerusalem's Lot" and "One for the Road", as well as over 50 pages of deleted material.
 The book was limited to 315 copies, each signed by Stephen King and Jerry Uelsmann.
-The book was printed on 100# Mohawk Superfine paper, it measured 9 × 13 in, was over 4+1/4 in thick, and weighed more than 13 lb.
+The book was printed on 100# Mohawk Superfine paper, measured 9 × 13 in, was over 4+1/4 in thick, and weighed more than 13 lb.
 The book included a ribbon marker, head and tail bands, three-piece cloth construction, and a slipcase.
-An unsigned hardcover edition limited to 600 copies, was later released.
-Both the signed and unsigned editions were sold out.
+An unsigned hardcover edition limited to 600 copies was later released.
+Both the signed and unsigned editions sold out.
 In an interview with the printed trade journal Fine Books & Collections, King said of the illustrated folio version of his 'Salem's Lot, "I think it's beautiful!"
 A trade edition was later released.